telerik/ajax-docs/controls/treeview/client-side-programming/events/onclientnodechecked.md

 ##

-The **OnClientNodeChecked**client-side event occurs after the end user selects a checkbox using mouse or keyboard.
+The **OnClientNodeChecked** client-side event occurs after the end user selects a checkbox using mouse or keyboard.
 The node checked status returned by the node **get_checked()** function has now changed to reflect the new value.
 The action can longer be canceled.

 The event handler receives parameters:

-1. The treeview instance that fired the event.
+1. The **TreeView** instance that fired the event.

 1. Event arguments with functions: